locka99/cpp-to-rust-book/debugging_rust/index.md

 Rust compiles in to machine code the same as C and benefits from sharing the same ABI and compiler backend formats as C/C++.

 Consequently, it is possible to debug compiled Rust in the same way as C/C++.
+So if you built your Rust executable a gcc compatible binary format you can just invoke gdb on it:

 ```
-c:\dev\visu>rustup show
-Default host: x86_64-pc-windows-msvc

-stable-x86_64-pc-windows-msvc (default)
-rustc 1.13.0 (2c6933acc 2016-11-07)
+gdb my_executable
 ```

+Rust comes with a gdb wrapper script called `rust-gdb` that loads macros which perform syntax highlighting.

 ## Enabling backtrace